Modd3d

 Rear Cover Removed

-Remove the three silver phillips screws that hold the black plastic piece on.
+Remove the three silver Phillips screws that hold the black plastic piece on.

 Plastic Thing Screws